 5. Be Bold with Black and White

-A flashy email signature is not appropriate for some industries and brands.
+A flashy email signature isn't appropriate for some industries and brands.
 The use of too much color may be against corporate policy.
 Or it may be frowned upon in more formal business communications.

 Just because you don’t use color, that doesn’t mean that your professional email signature can’t be eye-catching.
 A black and white signature can be just as effective as one that uses color.
-The key is in the design and font usage.
+When creating nice email signatures, the key is in the design and font usage.

 Look for a design with a bold, crisp font and lots of white space for contrast.
-Here's an effective black and white design template:
+Here's an effective black and white design template from GraphicRiver:

 Black and white email signatures can be perceived as more conservative or formal.
-That makes them a good fit if you are in a more formal profession such as finance or law.
+That makes them a good fit if you're in a more formal profession such as finance or law.
 Depending on the design, a black and white signature may also be perceived as modern.

 6. Options Galore